phryniszak/swv/README.md

 $ cd swv
 $ npm install
 ```
-It install only one additional library `minimist`, needed to parse app arguments.
+It installs only one additional library `minimist`, needed to parse app arguments.

 ## Parse file
 Create trace file using openocd: